 This clause introduces a procedure for ACR performed by the Edge Enabler Servers.

-When S-EES receives a request for automated ACR from S-EAS, the S-EES performs the service operations for the service continuity including detecting the event which may trigger the ACR, making the ACR decision, discovering the T-EAS, accessing and transferring the Application Context to the T-EES/T-EAS, notifying the 3GPP network about ACR information, notifying the EEC about the T-EAS information (as per EEC subscription).
+When S-EES receives a request for EELManagedACR from S-EAS, the S-EES performs the service operations for the service continuity including detecting the event which may trigger the ACR, making the ACR decision, discovering the T-EAS, accessing and transferring the Application Context to the T-EES/T-EAS, notifying the 3GPP network about ACR information, notifying the EEC about the T-EAS information (as per EEC subscription).

-The automated ACR procedure is designed as an asynchronous operation wherein the S-EES will generate notifications (e.g. failure of any ACR related operation) to the S-EAS while performing the ACR operations.
+The EELManagedACR procedure is designed as an asynchronous operation wherein the S-EES will generate notifications (e.g. failure of any ACR related operation) to the S-EAS while performing the ACR operations.

 8.8.3.6.2 Procedure

-Figure 8.8.3.6.2-1 illustrates the procedure for automated ACR performed by the Edge Enabler Servers.
+Figure 8.8.3.6.2-1 illustrates the procedure for EELManagedACR performed by the Edge Enabler Servers.

 Pre-conditions: